JonDWesley/child-enrollment/README.md

 # adult-enrollment

-#TODO:
+#TODO Keep these notes in order to move changes to other modules :
+###. remove the console.log showing "true"
-1. make question pdf full screen and scollable
+###. make question pdf full screen and scollable
-2. make question answer come up on a modal and make nav bar sticky with a white background
+###. make question answer come up on a modal and make nav bar sticky with a white background
-6. get second audio for answers to play only on a correct answer
+###. get second audio for answers to play only on a correct answer
-13. fix reference in audio track to nutritionnc.com home page in footer (incorrect)
+###. fix reference in audio track to nutritionnc.com home page in footer (incorrect)
-14. Senario #2 has an akward delay in the start of the audio
+###.
+Senario #2 has an akward delay in the start of the audio
-16. fix intro video to correctly illistrate how nav buttons work
+###. fix intro video to correctly illistrate how nav buttons work
-17. fix nextAttention animation in IE
+###. fix nextAttention animation in IE
-18. remane any slides with named functions attached to them to the same name as their function (add a notes about why you did this)
+###. remane any slides with named functions attached to them to the same name as their function (add a notes about why you did this)
-21. clean up code
+###. clean up code
-22. improve notes within code
+###. improve notes within code

-NOTES ADD them to the code???

-    //this is the logic that is run "on load" of each slide
-    //this logic is common to all slides
-    //differing logic is possible through the if statements
+###.
+Improve accesability

+# Resources, links, and files needed:

 ## Project setup
 ```